mbercx/python-copier/docs/design.md

 ### Commit messages

-> A well-cared for log is a beautiful and useful thing
+> A well-cared for (commit) log is a beautiful and useful thing

 This quote comes from the following article, which should be considered a mandatory read for anyone maintaining a package: